henry4026/bank-marketing-project/README.md

 - depends on the business needs, we might need to switch our model with different threshold to fulfill the company's needs.

 # Future implementation
-- 5 fold cross valication for neural network.
+- 5-fold cross validation for neural network.
 - more feature engineering to improve the model.
 - create different cost benefit matrix for differrent business needs.